omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

     user3: { limit: 30, window: 60 }
 ```
 - `ignoredSegments`: Defines users and IPs for which rate limiting should be skipped.
 This is useful for administrative users or specific trusted IPs.
-- `ratelimits`: Contains the rate limit rules for different URI paths.
+- `rules`: Contains the rate limit rules for different URI paths.
 - `path`: The URI path to which the rate limit applies.
 - `user/IP`: The user or IP address to which the rate limit applies.
 - `limit`: The maximum number of requests allowed within the time window.